AdaCore/training_material/courses/ada_essentials/100_packages/01-introduction.rst

 Uncontrolled Visibility Problem
 ---------------------------------

-* Clients have too much access to representation
+* Users have too much access to representation

    - Data
    - Type representation

-* Changes force clients to recode and retest
+* Changes force users to recode and retest
 * Manual enforcement is not sufficient
 * Why fixing bugs introduces new bugs!